If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 This 1991 coming-of-age hood drama is a classic.
 In his feature directorial debut, John Singleton drew on his own life experiences when writing the script.

 The story follows Tre Styles who moves to live with his father in South Central Los Angeles.
-In the midst of gang activity, his father tries to keep him out of a life of crime and violence.
+In the midst of gang activity, his father tries to keep him out of a life of crime and conflict.

 John Singleton was nominated for an Oscar for his directorial efforts, making him the first black person and the youngest ever Academy Award nominee for best director.